 - Fishman Sonitone Pickup - Natural

 We know what you’re thinking?
-A Martin guitar in this price range?
+A Martin guitar in this price range of under 500 dollars?
 The catch is it’s not a full size acoustic electric guitar, it’s more of a travel/parlor size instrument.
 How can that be useful?
 If you plan on hauling your guitar across state, this is the one you want to pack, not your $2000 Martin!

 Sure, you’d be compromising on sound, especially on a travel size guitar, but with the Fishman Isys T electronics, you won’t have to worry about not being heard.
 Besides, it’s still a Martin!